482 Visa Documents Checklist: What to Prepare Before You Lodge

 Medical Examination

-Because of this sequencing, you cannot submit medical results before lodgement.
-The Department will wait for your results to come through the eMedical system.
+If you complete the examination early, include the HAP ID and any requested health identifiers with the application.
 Standard chest X-ray is required for most applicants; additional tests may be required based on your health history.

 If you are including dependants in your application, every included person 11 years of age or older must also undergo the medical examination.